RasUnder025/BatchEmailScript/README.md

 2. Install the libraries

    Some libraries are pre-installed.
-If the following library are not installed, you may do so by:
+If the following library are not installed, run the follwoing in CMD:

    ```bash
    pip install opencv-python